-151 PRINCIPLES OF ECONOMICS.
+- 151 Principles of Economics.
 F and S, core.
 A study of the principles of resource allocation, income distribution, prices, production, income levels, and economic growth.
 The course is designed to prepare the student for further work in economics, history, government, and sociology, and to help him to an understanding of basic domestic and international problems.
-Staff.

-207 Introduction to Accounting.
+Staff. - 207 Introduction to Accounting.
 F. An introduction to accounting, with emphasis on principles of asset valuation and income determination.
 Interpretation of financial reports published for investors and an introduction to the managerial uses of accounting.
-Mr. Pruis.

-212 ACCOUNTING.
+Mr. Pruis. - 212 ACCOUNTING.
 S. Principles and methods of accounting for manufacturing and operating costs, with emphasis on cost analysis for managerial control and decision-making.
 Prerequisite: 207.
 Mr. Pruis.

-313 BUSINESS ORGANIZATION AND MANAGEMENT.
-F. A study of the principles and problems of organization and management for optimal administration of the general management function in the firm, with emphasis on effective utilization of the human resources of the firm.
+- 313 Business Organization and Management F. A study of the principles and problems of organization and management for optimal administration of the general management function in the firm, with emphasis on effective utilization of the human resources of the firm.
 Prerequisite: 151.
-Staff.

-316 FINANCIAL PRINCIPLES.
+Staff. - 316 FINANCIAL PRINCIPLES.
 F. A study of the principles and problems involved in the optimal administration of the finance function in the firm, including financial aspects of the form of organization, and the allocation of capital to and within the firm.
 Prerequisites: 151 and 207.
+Staff. - 318 MARKETING.
+S. A study of the principles and problems involved in the optimal administration of the marketing function in the firm, including production and promotional policy, price determination, and distribution channels.
+Prerequisite: 151.
 Staff.